Chris Brown’s Lawyer Speaks Out After Karrueche Tran’s Restraining Order Gets An Extension

 What do you think of the exchange between Chris Brown’s lawyer and Karrueche Tran’s manager regarding the duo’s ongoing court battle?

-[Featured Image by Imeh Akpanudosen/Getty Images; Alberto E. Rodriguez/Getty Images]
+[Featured Image by Imeh Akpanudosen/Getty Images and Alberto E. Rodriguez/Getty Images]